• Skip to primary navigation

 • Condiment – top burgers, hot dogs, sausages, sandwiches and more!

-• Dipping sauce – this is one of the best, most commonly used low-FODMAP dip recipes around - simply eliminate the onion and garlic powder in the original recipe.
-Use it to dunk fries, wings, meatballs or even this amazing Smoked Flank Steak.
+• Dipping sauce – use it to dunk fries, wings, meatballs or even this amazing Smoked Flank Steak

 • Marinade – it’s wonderful for chicken, shrimp or pork.
 Marinate meat, poultry or fish for a few hours or overnight for a delicious main course.

 • Pizza sauce – BBQ pizza is just so good.
-Use in place of a tomato base or drizzle on top of BBQ chicken or cheese pizza.
+Use in place of a tomato base on a Homemade Pizza Crust, or drizzle on top of BBQ chicken or cheese pizza.

-• Baste – brush onto ribs or anything else you have on your grill.
-It’s fantastic on grilled vegetables or tofu.
+• Baste – brush onto Smoked Beef Ribs or use to make these succulent Chuck Roast Burnt Ends on the smoker.
+It’s also fantastic on grilled vegetables or tofu.

 Variations